Intellectual Disability and Developmental Disability

 As a teacher, you may hear more than one term for describing students with intellectual disabilities.
 If the disability is mild, teachers sometimes refer to a student with the disability simply as a slow learner, particularly if the student has no formal, special supports for the disability, such as a teaching assistant hired specifically to assist the student.
 If the disability is more marked, then the student is more likely to be referred to either as having an intellectual disability.
 Keep in mind, that actual intellectual disabilities are always more than cognitive: they also involve challenges about adapting to everyday living.

-Levels of support for individuals with intellectual disabilities
+Levels and areas of support for individuals with intellectual disabilities

 Intellectual disabilities happen in different degrees or amounts, though most often are relatively mild.
 Traditionally the intensity or “amount” of the disability was defined by scores on a standardized test of scholastic aptitude (or “IQ test”).
 Because of the insensitivity of such tests to individuals’ daily social functioning, however, current trends are toward defining intensities by the amount of support needed by the individual.
 Table 13 summarizes the most commonly used scheme for this purpose, one created by the American Association on Intellectual and Developmental Disabilities (AAMR, 2002).
 Levels of support range from intermittent (just occasional or “as needed” for specific activities) to pervasive (continuous in all realms of living).